ilias404/Site-to-Site-VPN-Implementation-with-pfSense-on-GNS3/README.md

 | Branch LAN | pfSense LAN | `172.16.1.1/24` |
 | Branch LAN | Branch Windows 10 host | `172.16.1.2/24` |

-The public-looking address ranges `203.0.113.0/24` and `198.51.100.0/24` were used only inside the laboratory environment to represent Internet-facing networks.
+The documentation address ranges `203.0.113.0/24` and `198.51.100.0/24` were used only inside the laboratory environment to represent Internet-facing networks.

 ---